Gravitas-Security/.github/profile/README.md

 ## :books: Repository Contents

-- **Cloud Security Best Practices**: Expert guidelines and strategies for securing your cloud assets.
+- 🌩️**AWS IaC Modules**: Infrastructure as Code modules to kickstart your cloud deployments with security ingrained.
-- **IaC Templates**: Infrastructure as Code samples to kickstart your cloud deployments with security ingrained.
+- 🪐**Cloudflare IaC Modules**: Infrastructure as Code modules to kickstart your Cloudflare deployments, with security best practices built in.
-- **Configurations**: Setups and configurations that prioritize safety without compromising on functionality.
+- 🤖**DevSecOps pileines**: Prebuilt pipelines that can be used with Github actions to deploy terraform.
+Includes integrated scanning with Checkov

 ## :small_orange_diamond: Why Small Businesses?